The Giant Accreting Protoplanet Survey (GAPlanetS) -- Results from a Six Year Campaign to Image Accreting Protoplanets: Individual Object Results

 \section{Individual Object Results}

-This section outlines GAPlanetS results for each transitional disk in the sample and describes the recovery (or lack thereof) of confirmed or candidate protoplanets in each system.
-In each case, the data have been preprocessed as described in Section \ref{sec:obs}, culled as described in Section \ref{sec:dqcuts}, post-processed with \texttt{pyKLIP} with parameters optimized for false planets injected into the continuum images as described in Section \ref{sec:optimize}, and analyzed following the methods described in Section \ref{sec:analysis}.
+This section outlines GAPlanetS results for each transitional disk in the sample and describes in basic terms the recovery (or lack thereof) of confirmed or candidate protoplanets.
+In each case, the data have been preprocessed as described in Section \ref{sec:obs}, culled as described in Section \ref{sec:dqcuts}, post-processed with \texttt{pyKLIP} with parameters optimized for false planets injected into continuum images as described in Section \ref{sec:optimize}, and images and contrast curves generated following the methods described in Section \ref{sec:analysis}.

-The object-by-object results are aggregated in this section into previously reported GAPlanetS detections (Section \ref{sec:detect}), other objects for which known companions or candidate companions exist in the literature (Section \ref{sec:candidates}), new planet candidates (Section \ref{sec:newcand}), and objects with no known or candidate companions (Section \ref{sec:nondetect}).
-A bulk survey overview follows in Section \ref{sec:survey}.
-The locations of detected companions and companion candidates are shown in all images with locations and labels as described in Table \ref{tab:objects}.
+The object-by-object results are aggregated in this section into previously reported GAPlanetS detections (Section \ref{sec:detect}), new planet candidates (Section \ref{sec:newcand}), other objects for which known or candidate companions exist in the literature (Section \ref{sec:candidates}), and objects with no known or candidate companions (Section \ref{sec:nondetect}).
+Survey-level analyses follow in Section \ref{sec:survey}.
+Literature predictions for the locations of companions and companion candidates are shown in all images, and these predictions are compiled in Table \ref{tab:objects}.
+In most cases, literature candidate companions are not detected in GAPlanetS imagery, and detection limits at their predicted locations are summarized in Section \ref{sec:acclims}.

+In cases where companions or companion candidates are successfully detected in H$\alpha$ and/or continuum GAPlanetS imagery, best-fit astrometry and photometry, computed as described in section \ref{sec:analysis}, is summarized in the text.
+Astrometric and photometric fit statistics and forward models follow in section \ref{sec:fms}.